blazium-engine/blazium-docs/tutorials/2d/using_tilesets.rst

 Using multiple atlases within a single TileSet resource can sometimes be useful, but it can also be cumbersome in certain situations (especially if you're using one image per tile).
-Godot allows you to merge several atlases into a single atlas for easier organization.
+Blazium allows you to merge several atlases into a single atlas for easier organization.

 To do so, you must have more than one atlas created in the TileSet resource.